MASQ-Project/Node/node/docs/PORT_53.md

 ## The Problem
 SubstratumNode also includes a small DNS server that allows applications on your computer to send and receive data on the Substratum Network.
 Since this is a DNS server, it must also listen on Port 53.
-This means that a DNS-subverting SubstratumNode and dns caching are irredeemably inimical to one another and cannot ever operate simultaneously on the same computer.
+This means that a DNS-subverting SubstratumNode and preexisting port 53 software are irredeemably inimical to one another and cannot ever operate simultaneously on the same computer.

-Eventually, SubstratumNode will be able to operate in regimes other than DNS subversion, which means that under some circumstances, and in the presence of certain sacrifices, it will be compatible with dns caching;
+Eventually, SubstratumNode will be able to operate in regimes other than DNS subversion, which means that under some circumstances, and in the presence of certain sacrifices, it will be compatible with other port 53 software;
 but that's in the future, not the present.

 ## Solutions

+### Windows
+Internet Connection Sharing can be an annoyance.
+We had problems with it starting spontaneously after we stopped it, and reenabling itself and starting after we disabled it, and coming back into action over a reboot, in all cases monopolizing port 53 and preventing SubstratumNode from starting.
+However, the solution turned out to be simple: we just installed all pending updates (in our case, they ended at version 1809), and the problem went away.
+We disabled ICS, and it stayed disabled.

+ICS can be enabled and disabled for individual network interfaces, but you'll need to disable it across your entire system to free up port 53 for SubstratumNode.

+To do so, press your Windows button and type Services.
+Scroll down to where you see "Internet Connection Sharing (ICS)" in the left-hand column.
+Does the second column show it to be Running?
+If not, ICS isn't your problem, and you'll need to look elsewhere.

+If it is, then right-click on the Internet Connection Sharing item and choose Properties.
+Pull down the "Startup type" list and choose "Disabled" so that it can't be restarted once it stops.
+Now click the "Stop" button to kill the service.
+You'll get a dialog box with a progress bar; the service should stop fairly quickly.
+After it does, click "OK" and verify that the service list now shows the service as "Disabled" in the "Startup Type" column, with no value at all in the "Status" column.
+If that's the case, you've successfully disabled ICS.

+### Linux
-We know of two reasonable solutions to the __Port 53 Problem__: a complicated and annoying one that allows you to keep using dns caching, and a much simpler and easier one that consists of disabling dns caching but will no longer allow you to use intelligible names for the devices on your LAN.
+We know of two reasonable solutions to the __Port 53 Problem__ in Linux: a complicated and annoying one that allows you to keep using dns caching, and a much simpler and easier one that consists of disabling dns caching but will no longer allow you to use intelligible names for the devices on your LAN.